Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Forrest, S. and Mitchell, M., 2016.
 Adaptive computation: The multidisciplinary legacy of John H. Holland.
 Communications of the ACM, 59(8), pp.58-63.

 * Domingos, P., 2015.
+The master algorithm: How the quest for the ultimate learning machine will remake our world.
+Basic Books.

+  * Domingos, P., 2015.
 The five tribes of machine learning and what you can take from each.
 ACM Learning Center. [ [www](https://learning.acm.org/techtalks/machinelearning) | [pdf](https://learning.acm.org/binaries/content/assets/leaning-center/webinar-slides/2015/five-tribes-ml_112415.pdf) ]

 * Floreano, D. and Mattiussi, C., 2008.
 Bio-inspired artificial intelligence: Theories, methods, and technologies.
 MIT Press.